jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 # Plugins

 Jellyfin has a collection of optional plugins that can be installed to provide additional features.
-To create a plug-in, see the [plug-in template](https://github.com/jellyfin/jellyfin-plugin-template) repo.
+To create a plugin, see the [plugin template](https://github.com/jellyfin/jellyfin-plugin-template) repository.

 ## Installing